CIIC-C-T-Polytechnic-of-Leiria/mllib/README.md

+# Library created by the students doing research at IPLeiria in CIIC C&T

-install this library
+### To deploy this library

-python setup.py bdist_wheel
+> python setup.py bdist_wheel

-pip install dist/mlciic-0.1.0-py3-none-any.whl
+>
+> pip install < name of file inside the folder "dist", i.e dist/mlciic-0.1.0-py3-none-any.whl>

+### After the deploy, need to call it to use it

+> from mlciic import functions